ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 - The use of the transaction type proposed by this EIP is optional, implying the continued necessity of `chainId` in the protocol infrastructure and tooling for legacy and other transaction types.
 - The presence of `ancestorId` in the transaction type proposed by this EIP is optional.
 If the value is not filled by an RCC transaction, the demand for `chainId` remains.
+- A `chainId` value is not necessarily redundant to `ancestorId`, namely in cases where forks result in living chains.
+For example, an `ancestorId` reference to block `1_919_999` would be ambiguous between Ethereum and Ethereum Classic.
 - It would be possible to specify the omission of `chainId` in case of `ancestorId`'s use.
 This would add infrastructural complexity for the sake of removing the few bytes `chainId` typically requires; we do not consider this trade-off worth making.
     - `chainId` is used as the `v` value (of `v,r,s`) in the transaction signing scheme; removing or modifying this incurs complexity at a level below encoded transaction fields, demanding additional infrastructural complexity for implementation.
 - The proposed design for `ancestorId` does not provide perfect precision (at the benefit of byte-size savings).